Adzuki Bean Complexion

 A moisturizing, natural complexion soap made with adzuki bean powder that gently exfoliates without damaging skin's surface, leaving a soft, radiant glow.

-A moisturizing, natural complexion soap made with adzuki bean powder used in Japanese skin care regimens for centuries.
+A moisturizing, natural complexion soap made with organic Adzuki Bean powder used in Japanese skincare regimens for centuries and French Pink Kaolin Clay.

-- Gently exfoliates without damaging skin's surface, leaving a soft, radiant glow
+- Gently exfoliates without damaging the skin's surface, leaving a soft, radiant glow

 - Adzuki beans contain saponin, a natural foaming agent, that helps cleanse pores by removing dirt and dead skin cells

-- Exfoliation helps draw out impurities and promote circulation
+- Exfoliation helps draw out impurities and promotes circulation

 - Moisturizing organic cocoa butter soothes and softens dry, itchy skin